DerryAlex/zig-gir-ffi/docs/hacking.md

 ### TODOs

-- [ ] Override syntax
-- [ ] Ability to export C bindings and GIR files (unlikely to happen in near future unless someone in the community contributes)
+- [ ] Ability to export C bindings and GIR files (unlikely to happen in near future, contributions welcomed)